ypereirareis/vagrant-elasticsearch-cluster/README.md

 This command will start 2 ES instances with IPs like : 172.16.10.11, 172.16.10.12.
 IMPORTANT !!!
 Before that you must verify that config files (conf/vm*) do not exist or delete them.
-Indeed, this files need to be re-written
+Indeed, this files need to be re-written.

 you will see this kind of shell :